Ongoing Outreach Sessions

 The new on-demand taxi/flat-rate system began on October 1, 2019 and we want to hear from you!
 The Port of Seattle will be hosting a series of meetings over the next two years with drivers and owners so that we can get feedback, share information and make sure the program is going as smoothly as possible.
 Please plan to attend any and all scheduled outreach sessions to assist the Port in making sure new system runs as smoothly as possible.

 The next outreach session will be held:

 About the Flat Rate Taxi Pilot Program

-A new on-demand taxi/for-hire system is being implemented October 1, 2019 and the Port needs to provide important operating information to owners and drivers including dates, times, and locations of informational meetings with Port of Seattle staff.
-This pilot program was created in response to the Commission Motion passed May 28, 2019 and curated by Taxi owner and driver feedback.The Port of Seattle is initiating a two-year pilot program for on-demand taxi/flat-rate for-hire services at Seattle-Tacoma International Airport (Sea-Tac).
+A new on-demand taxi/for-hire system was implemented October 1, 2019.
+This pilot program was created in response to the Commission Motion passed May 28, 2019 and curated by Taxi owner and driver feedback.The Port of Seattle is initiating a two-year pilot program for on-demand taxi/flat-rate for-hire services at Seattle-Tacoma International Airport (SEA).

 Recognizing a Voluntary Organization and the Port

 The Port is soliciting a qualified organization to work with the Port, along with all other interested driver and owners, for input on the Port's flat rate/taxi pilot program.
 The minimum qualifications and scope of work can be obtained below.
 If interested, please contact firstname.lastname@example.org.

 As described in Port of Seattle Commission Motion, a qualifying voluntary organization and the Port, along with other interested drivers and owners, will explore the development of a process, available to all drivers and owners, for input to the Port on the pilot program.
 This input will be evaluated and considered for implementation during the two-year pilot program and for inclusion in a permanent on-demand taxi/flat-rate for-hire program.